RUTH KEATING

 • The Rugby Football Union v FM Conway Limited [2023] EWCA Civ 418 – junior counsel at first instance and on appeal.
 Issues included the scope of the co-insurance defence under an “all risks” project policy, the means by which identified and unidentified parties participate in a project policy and a contractor’s insurable interest in the project property after the completion of its works.
 (Led by Karim Ghaly KC and Alexandra Bodnar.)

 • Ruth frequently acts in building safety cases both in the TCC and FTT.
-She acted as junior counsel in Secretary of State for Levelling Up, Housing and Communities v Grey GR Limited Partnership [2024] 4 WLUK 558 – the first application made by the Secretary of State for a remediation order under section 123 of the Building Safety Act 2022.
-Ruth also acted as junior counsel to a core participant in the Grenfell Tower Inquiry.
+She acted as junior counsel in Secretary of State for Levelling Up, Housing and Communities v Grey GR Limited Partnership [2024] 4 WLUK 558 – the first application made by the Secretary of State for a remediation order under section 123 of the Building Safety Act.
+Ruth also acted as junior counsel to a core participant in the Grenfell Tower Inquiry and is providing ongoing advice to government departments in respect of the Building Safety Act.

 • Advising and acting as junior counsel in a dispute regarding a significant Low-to-Zero Carbon district heating network.